-Preheat oven to 180°C/350°F. Spread pine nuts on baking tray and toast for 5 minutes until starting to colour.
+Preheat oven to 350°F/180ºC.
+Spread sunflower seeds on baking tray and toast for 5 minutes until starting to colour.
 Allow to cool.

-In a mini food processor, place pine nuts, basil leaves, Parmesan cheese, garlic and salt.
+In a mini food processor, place basil leaves, Parmesan cheese, garlic and salt.

 Pulse until finely chopped into a paste.
+Add sunflower seeds and pulse again.
 Scrape down the sides as necessary.

 Add extra virgin olive oil and pulse again until combined and smooth.
 Scrape down the sides when needed.